How do I create a SQL Server Always On availability group cluster in the AWS Cloud?

 14. For Enter the object names to select, enter the cluster node hostnames, and then choose Ok.

 15. Choose Next.
 You can now choose whether you want to validate the cluster.
-It's a best practice to run a cluster validation, as Microsoft might not support your SQL cluster if it doesn't pass validation.
+It's a best practice to run a cluster validation.
+If the cluster doesn't pass validation, Microsoft might not be able to provide technical support for your SQL cluster.
 Choose Yes or No, and then choose Next.

 16. For Cluster Name, enter a name, and then choose Next.